-A cystoscopy is a procedure in which a doctor looks into the bladder with a special telescope called a cystoscope.
-It is done for various reasons.
+A cystoscopy is a procedure which looks into the bladder with a special telescope called a cystoscope.

 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.